georgemarsh1809/GlobalTask/README.md

 1. Built a FastAPI server with two required endpoints.
 2. Created a Dockerfile to containerize the service on port 8000.
-3. Reviewed policies to determine prohibited vs restricted checks.
+3. Reviewed policies and made notes on prohibited vs restricted checks.
 4. Create backend services for each check
 5. Update FastAPI endpoints to receive file and run services